alvinmingsf/alvinmingsf.github.io/_news/masters_graduation.md

 inline: true
 ---

-I graduate from the University of Wisconsin-Madison with a Master of Science in Computer Sciences.
+Graduated from the UW-Madison with a Master of Science in Computer Sciences.